Kata: Japanese martial arts

 Solo training of kata is the primary form of practice in some martial arts, such as iaido.

-In Japanese martial arts practice, kata is often seen as an essential partner to randori training with one complementing the other.
+In Japanese martial arts practice, kata is often seen as an essential partner to randori training (sparring), with one complementing the other.
 However, the actual type and frequency of kata versus randori training varies from art to art.
 In iaido, solo kata using the Japanese sword (katana) comprises almost all of the training.
 Whereas in judo, kata training is de-emphasized and usually only prepared for dan grading.

 In kenjutsu, paired kata at the beginners level can appear to be stilted.
 At higher levels serious injury is prevented only by a high sensitivity of both participants to important concepts being taught and trained for.
 These include timing and distance, with the kata practised at realistic speed.
 This adjustability of kata training is found in other Japanese arts with roles of attacker and defender often interchanging within the sequence.

 In budō and bujutsu, there are two roles: shidachi (受太刀, lit. '"doing/receiving sword"') and uchidachi (打太刀, lit. '"striking/attacking sword"').
 In modern Kendo shidachi is normally written as 仕太刀.
 The shidachi is the disciple and the uchidachi their instructor.

 Many martial arts use kata for public demonstrations and in competitions, awarding points for such aspects of technique as style, balance, timing, and verisimilitude (appearance of being real).